Rose by Any Other Name...

 Rose By Any Other Name... is a 1997 American satirical romantic comedy film written, produced, directed by and starring Kyle Schickner.
 The plot and title are loosely based on William Shakespeare's Romeo and Juliet, the film is set in the US around the turn of the 21st century, gently poking fun at life, manners, morals as well as the tensions within the modern LGBT and liberal communities.
+The film was followed by a web series of the same name.

 Plot

 The story follows the main characters Rose, a comfortably lesbian woman, and Anthony, a decent progressive heterosexual man who serendipitously meet and then unexpectedly find themselves falling for each other.
 Rose has to navigate the reaction of her friends (they aren't thrilled) and her family (they are) while Anthony too has to deal with his friends who are equally nonplussed.

 Production

 The story was written and produced by Kyle Schickner, a bisexual rights activist as well as being a film producer, writer, director and actor.
 It began as a successful Off-Off-Broadway Production in 1996 at New York City's Sanford Meisner Theater which was turned into a well received 1997 Indie film by Schickner's FenceSitter Films.
 In 2008/2009 FenceSitter Films began working with an American Cable TV Network to spin off Rose by Any Other Name ... into a weekly TV series.